intuit-archive/simple_perf/README.md

-I use CAP for distributed jmeter performance testing in AWS EC2.
+I use CAP for distributed jmeter or Gatling performance testing in AWS EC2.

 Getting Started
 ---------------